Moses256-code/before-the-breakpoint/README.md

 ## Reproducing the analysis

 ### 1. Get the data
-The Pfizer ATLAS surveillance database is accessible via the [Vivli AMR Register](https://amr.vivli.org).
-Request access and download the non-USA partition as CSV.
-Place at `/home/claude/atlas_vivli_2004_2024_nonUSA.csv` (or update the path constants in the scripts).
+The Pfizer ATLAS surveillance database is accessible via the (https://amr.vivli.org).

 ### 2. Set up the environment
 Tested with Python 3.12, Ubuntu 24.04.